When Did Chickenpox Vaccine Come Out? | Vital Timeline Facts

 The journey toward developing a chickenpox vaccine began decades before its official release.
 Researchers sought a way to create immunity without causing severe disease.
 The breakthrough came with Dr. Michiaki Takahashi’s work in Japan during the early 1970s.

 Dr. Takahashi developed a live attenuated varicella virus strain by weakening the virus so it could stimulate immunity without causing full-blown chickenpox.
-This live attenuated vaccine was first tested extensively in Japan throughout the 1980s with promising results.
+This live attenuated vaccine was studied in Japan and later formed the basis of the vaccine programs described in the CDC Pink Book chapter on varicella.

 In parallel, other research teams across the globe examined varicella virus biology and immune response mechanisms to optimize vaccine safety and efficacy.
-These efforts culminated in clinical trials conducted in the United States during the late 1980s and early 1990s.
+These efforts culminated in clinical trials conducted in the United States during the late 1980s and early 1990s, which helped support eventual licensure.

 Key Dates Leading to Vaccine Approval